protocol/research-website/content/posts/202103-fosdem/index.md

 ## Q&A

-As we always do when we attend a conference, here you can find the questions we received during the event together with their answers in text form, as a resource for the future reader.
+As we always do when we attend a conference, we have recorded the questions we received during the event together with their answers in text form, as a resource for the future reader.

 ### [IPFS & Filecoin Talk](https://fosdem.org/2021/schedule/event/open_research_filecoin_ipfs/)

-*Q: What is the environmental impact of filecoin?*
+*Q: What is the environmental impact of Filecoin?*

 A: Filecoin does not use Proof-of-Work consensus, so it is not as energy-consuming as other cryptocurrencies.
 Filecoin uses two consensus algorithms called [Proof-of-Replication](https://spec.filecoin.io/#section-algorithms.pos.porep) and [Proof-of-Spacetime](https://spec.filecoin.io/#section-algorithms.pos.post).
 These two algorithms guarantee secure and provable storage without excessive energy consumption.
-We do not however know of any study that measured the environmental footprint of Filecoin.
+We do not, however, know of any study that measured the environmental footprint of Filecoin.

 *Q: Web3 needs a new kind of infrastructure to work.
 How easy is it to get started and for an org to get the stack working?
 Is there some existing, well-maintained open network?*

 A: Indeed, Web3 needs several different network components to improve on the current Web2.0.
 A key ingredient of building Web3 is the community surrounding it.
 In that sense, the open-source nature of most Web3 projects is key to success.
 Both the IPFS and Filecoin networks in operation today are open-source, community-driven, and permissionless when it comes to new nodes joining the network.
 To get started, check out the tools at https://filecoin.io/build/